hoch/WAAX/readme.md

 Note that MIDI support depends on [Web MIDI API](http://www.w3.org/TR/webmidi/), which is still behind the flag at the moment even in Chrome and Chrome Canary. __Ktrl__ is a part of WAAX framework for Web MIDI and more info is available [here](https://github.com/hoch/Ktrl).

 ## Playing Sound

-By its design, WAAX tries to accommodates various use cases.
+By its design, WAAX accommodates various use cases with different levels.
 As shown below, it can be as simple as possible.

 ~~~javascript
 // creating a WXS-1 synth instance.